ezegeorgechukwuma/EXPENSE_TRACKER_PROJECT/README.md

 # 💸 Personal Finance Manager & Expense Tracker

-A full-stack web application to track income, expenses, and budgets — inspired by tools like Mint, Emma, and YNAB — built as a real-life portfolio project.
+A full-stack web application to track income, expenses, and budgets — inspired by tools like  Emma, and YNAB — built as a real-life portfolio project.

 Users can add, edit, delete transactions, view category-based charts, export to CSV, and manage their personal finance easily, with secure authentication.